gabesargeant/blog/gabrielsargeant/content/posts/graph2/index.md

 Going Camping, not thinking about this.

 **After Camping**
 Camping was more a 30km daywalk in the Southern Ranges of Tasmania (Moonlight creek).
-I didn't feel crash hot as I started, I put this down to not being in the spirit of things as I started walking, hoping that I'd get more enthusiastic as the day progressed.
+I didn't feel crash hot as I started out.
+I put this down to not being in the spirit of things as I started walking.
+I pressed on hoping I'd get more enthusiastic as the day progressed.

-As a side note, I'm someone a determined (stubborn) person.
-So ~14km and having climbed an elevation of 1000 meters.
-I had a think about pushing on and attempting my initial goals.
+As a side note, I'm somewhat a determined (stubborn) person.
+Only after walking approximately 14km and climbing an elevation of 1000 meters did I stop and have a think about pushing on and attempting my initial goals.
 It was at this point I decided to pike on the walk and turn back.
 The weather was good but also bad.
-It was sunny but with 40-50km winds being a constant.
-There was no cover and I thought about risk, the biggest risk I could see is I wasn't really pumped to be doing the hike.
-So I turned it around and headed out.
+It was sunny but with 40-50km winds that were constantly pushing me about.
+There was no cover and I thought about risk.
+The biggest risk I could see is I wasn't really pumped to be doing the hike.
+And spirit is everything when outdoors.
+I turned it around and headed out.
 Got home and slept for 16 hours.

-I think I may have had a cold or something, because usually before I head out on these sorts of trips, I'm mega pumped for them.
+I think I may have had a cold or something.
+Usually before I head out on these sorts of trips, I'm really pumped for them.
 However it may have just been the location.
 Moonlight Ridge is a crappy crappy part of the world.
 Great past hill 1, but everything before that, thumbs down.

-Anyway.
-I've been there before and I'll go again.
+Anyway, I've been there before, and I'll go again.

 **Back to this project.**